 - Water – treat all water before drinking.
 Reliable water can be up to 100km (62miles) apart, refer to notes on the map for water sources.

 - Pub Meals – treat yourself to a pub meal when available

 - General Stores – the general stores along the route only stock basic supplies but enough to get you by.
 Note general stores generally close early, 5-6pm.

 Once we have finalised the route in October, we will provide a ride manual here.
 This will also be emailed to all registered riders.

 Several people have written articles about their experience on previous Hunt 1000 trips.
 These provide some great perspectives and additional images from the trail:

 2017 Hunt 1000 route

-Below is the 2017 Hunt 1000 route.
-The route will be updated for 2018 and will be sent to those that register.
+Below is the publically available 2017 Hunt 1000 route.
+The updated 2019 route will be sent to those that register.